joseveland/lambda-over-c--tutorial/README.md

     ```

 * Until this point I haven't used the `aws-lambda-tools-defaults.json`
   at all I inserted into the `Dockerfile`; however this `.json`
-holds good additional information about the lambda deployment
-against AWS servers and even that previously set command argument
+  holds information about the lambda deployment against AWS servers
-of the dockerfile (`SOME_NAME::SOME_NAME.Function::FunctionHandler`)
-<br></br>
+  so make sure the `"image-command"` identifier of the handler matches
+  the dockerfile that you tested locally for the plugin to deploy
+  that `CMD` into AWS exactly the same:
+    ```json
+    {
+    ...
+    "image-command": "SOME_NAME::SOME_NAME.Function::FunctionHandler",
+    ...
+    }
+    ```

 * So next thing is using that file to really put something in cloud
 with the help of the previously installed plugin by moving the